meltano/meltano/docs/src/docs/quickstart.md

 This will create a new directory named `PROJECT_NAME` and initialize Meltano's basic directory structure inside it.

 :::tip
-For those new to the command line, your PROJECT_NAME should not have spaces in the name and should use dashes instead.
-For example, "my project" will not work; but "my-project" will.
+For those new to the command line, your `PROJECT_NAME` should not have spaces in the name and should use dashes instead.
+For example, `my project` will not work; but `my-project` will.
 :::

 ### Anonymous usage data